CiE-XinYuChen/ESP32-PyAIToy/README.md

 Clone the repository and explore the hardware schematics, MicroPython firmware, and asyncio server/client examples to quickly begin developing your own AI-powered toy applications.

+*This repository is currently being uploaded.
+Content coming soon!*

 ---

 ### License

-This project is open-source under MIT Lisence.
+This project is open-source under MIT License.
 Contributions and community participation are warmly welcomed.

 ---